opsxcq/tasker/README.md

   blacklist-generator:
     executer: docker
     image: strm/task-blacklist
-    reuse: true # Create a container and resue it instead of creating a new one
+    reuse: true # Create a container and reuse it instead of creating a new one

 ```